yunluyl/react-redux-mapbox-gl/README.md

 import {render} from 'react-dom';
 import {createStore, combineReducers} from 'redux';
 import {Provider} from 'react-redux';
-import {mapReducer} from 'react-redux-mapbox-gl';
+import {MapReducer} from 'react-redux-mapbox-gl';
 ...
 const reducer = combineReducers(
 {
-	mapReducer,
+	MapReducer,
 	//...other reducers in the app
 });